 Please hold onto the black handrail but keep your body away from the sides of the escalator.
-Be sure to maintain three points of contact at all times; you won’t slip when you grip that black strip!
+Be sure to maintain three points of contact at all times.

 If you are feeling unsteady on your feet, have issues with depth perception or are carrying bags, consider using the lifts instead.

-Wheelchairs, bicycles, prams and other wheeled vehicles must use the lifts.
+Wheelchairs, bicycles, prams and people carrying luggage must use the lifts.
 If you are not sure where the lifts are, ask a staff member for help.